Chinchillas are generally easy to care for, but there are some dangers.

 Understanding your chinchilla’s behavior is essential to be a good chinchilla owner.
 It is the only way to take care of a chinchilla in the best possible fashion.

 Here are the most common reasons for this that I have noticed in my time owning a chinchilla.

-If, however, you begin noticing your chinchilla’s ears down or back when they are not relaxed, sleeping, or resting, then you may have a more significant issue to worry about.
+But if you begin noticing your chinchilla’s ears down when it is not relaxed, sleeping, or resting, then you may have a more significant issue to worry about.
 We’ll cover those details next.

-Ears Down with Chinchillas Can Indicate Fear
+Ears Down With Chinchillas Can Indicate Fear

 Obviously, this can be worrisome.
 And chinchillas do get scared relatively easily.
-They are hunted in the wild and tend to be timid and are used to running and hiding in order to survive.
+They are hunted in the wild and tend to be timid as a result.
+They are used to running and hiding in order to survive.

 While you pose no threat to their safety, that does not mean that they don’t get scared from time to time.
 They do not know that you pose no threat, at least in the beginning.